JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-spm-migration-ai.md

 ## Review and test the changes

 Review all the changes made by Junie in the project git history.
-Use IntelliJ IDEA’s side-by-side viewer to easily see the differences.
+Use your Git client's side-by-side diff viewer to easily review the changes made.
+For example, in IntelliJ IDEA:

 ![Side-by-side diff of changes made to the CocoaPods-dependent code](cocoapods-spm-junie-diff.png)

 A successful migration modifies:
 * `build.gradle.kts` files in the modules that depend on CocoaPods: the `cocoapods {}` blocks should be replaced with `swiftPMDependencies {}` blocks.
-* Kotlin files that contain import directives referring to CocoaPods APIs, replacing them with SwiftPM API imports
+* Kotlin files that contain import directives referring to CocoaPods APIs replacing them with SwiftPM API imports

 Test whether your project runs as it did before.
 If you encounter problems, inspect the error messages in the logs and ask Junie to resolve them.